 YOUTH 2030: The National Youth Development Education Programme

 The National Youth Council of Ireland (NYCI) is working in consortia with Concern Worldwide, Maynooth University, and Trócaire to deliver Development Education in the Youth Sector.
-This Programme is running from December 2018 until December 2021 for the capacity development of the youth sector in the area of Development Education.
+This Programme sets out to build the capacity of the youth sector in the area of global youth work and development education.